raghavk911/distributor/README.md

 ### Extendability

 Distributor is built with the same extensible approach as WordPress itself, with [fully documented hooks and filters](https://10up.github.io/distributor/) to customize its default behavior and create custom distribution workflows.
-You can even create connections to other platforms.
+You could able to even create connections to other platforms.

 ## Requirements